cjstehno/gradle-natives/README.md

 A Gradle plugin to aid in working with Java-based project that provide supporting native libraries.

-> WARNING: not ready for general use yet.

 ## Build

 `gradle clean build`